Galerie Michael, Beverly Hills, CA

 Joe Taveras is a Boston-based roboticist, designer, and artist who has spent the majority of his career selling robots around the world.
 A creative from the outset, his art initially consisted of eclectic musical compositions.
 It wasn’t until the arrival of the pandemic (March 2020) that he migrated to a new medium: painting.
 Having had no formal training, he used his time in quarantine to engage in rapid experimentation with an array of styles and mediums in order to truthfully convey his vision.
 He consistently aims to push the boundaries of innovation with his art, exploring new techniques that reflect his inner and outer environment, questioning our collective future, social norms, and our interminable integration with technology.

-His paintings are in public and private collections in New York, Los Angeles, Miami, the Middle East, Ghana, Vietnam, China, Canada, Boston, Seattle, and more.
+His paintings are in private collections in New York, Los Angeles, Miami, the Middle East, Sweden, Spain, Norway, Ghana, Vietnam, China, Canada, and more.